top of page

 Charles was listed as a milkman at Ringway in the 1906 Slater's Directory for Altrincham.

-Given his wife's connections to Heyhead, and that he had distant family of his own there, this is probably the Charles Hewitt who had taken over The Bottom Shop, as listed in the Slater’s Directory for 1909.
+Given this and his wife's connections to Heyhead, and that he had distant family of his own there, this will be the Charles Hewitt who had taken over The Bottom Shop, as listed in the Slater’s Directory for 1909.

 By 1911, the census shows Charles was a butcher in Ashton upon Mersey.